yume-chan/koshare-router-nodejs/README.md

 Koshare Router is a simple publish/subscribe protocol based on WebSocket designed by [@gladkikhartem](https://github.com/gladkikhartem).

-The original C++ server implementation is at [gladkikhartem/koshare-router](https://github.com/gladkikhartem/koshare-router).
+The original C++ server implementation used to be at [gladkikhartem/koshare-router](https://github.com/gladkikhartem/koshare-router), but had been deleted by its author.

 Since the original repository has been archived, and the original public server has been shut down, I created this Node.js implementation based on [ws](https://github.com/websockets/ws).